-The advancement of sophisticated pipeline stress analysis methods has resulted is far greater understanding of why pipelines fail and what can be done to prevent it.
-Collaborating with the world's premier pipeline engineering firms, Cyntech's designers developed a simple-but-effective method of reducing thermal expansion-induced overbend stresses.
+The advancement of sophisticated pipeline stress analysis methods has resulted in greater understanding of why pipelines fail and what can be done to prevent it.
+Collaborating with the world's premier pipeline engineering firms, Cyntech designers developed a simple-but-effective method of reducing thermal expansion-induced overbend stresses.

 Additionally, multiple anchor options are available which allow for anchorage in all types of geotechnical conditions, from extremely weak clays to solid rock.